-2021 AED'000 2020 AED'000 Profit for the year 83,254 75,975 Weighted average number of ordinary shares in issue throughout the year (Shares'000) 15,000 15,000 Basic and diluted earnings per share (AED) 5.55 5.07
+2022 AED'000 2021 AED'000 Profit for the year 63,138 83,254 Weighted average number of ordinary shares in issue throughout the year (Shares'000) 15,000 15,000 Basic and diluted earnings per share (AED) 4.21 5.55

-As of 31 December 2021, and 2020, the Group has not issued any instruments that have an impact on the basic and diluted earnings per share when exercised.
+As of 31 December 2022, and 2021, the Group has not issued any instruments that have an impact on the basic and diluted earnings per share when exercised.

-25 Commitment and contingencies
+24 Commitment and contingencies

-The Group's bankers have issued in the normal course of business letters of guarantee in favor of third parties amounting to AED 14.8 million (31 December 2020: AED 19.36 million).
+The Group's bankers have issued in the normal course of business letters of guarantee in favor of third parties amounting to AED 14.6 million (31 December 2021: AED 14.8 million).

 The Group is subject to litigation in the normal course of its business.
-The contingent liabilities amount to AED 42.9 million (31 December 2020: AED 34.3 million).
+The contingent liabilities amount to AED 6.05 million (31 December 2021: AED 42.9 million).
 Although the ultimate outcome of these claims cannot presently be determined, the management, based on advice from independent loss adjusters and internal legal counsel, has considered that existing provision is adequate to cover probable outflow of economic resource.

-26 Dividends
+25 Dividends

-The Board of Directors has proposed cash dividends of 30% which is AED 3 per share amounting to AED 45 million for the year ended 31 December 2021 to be paid to the shareholders in 2022.
-The proposed dividends are subject to the approval of the shareholders at the Annual General Meeting and, therefore, have not been included as a liability in these consolidated financial statements.
+The Board of Directors had proposed cash dividends of 30% which is AED 3 per share amounting to AED 45 million for the year ended 31 December 2021.
+The dividends were approved on Annual General Meeting held on 22 March 2022 and were paid to the shareholders during the year.

 The Board of Directors had proposed cash dividends of 25% which is AED 2.5 per share amounting to AED 37.5 million for the year ended 31 December 2020.
-The dividends were approved on Annual General Meeting held on 5th April 2021 and were paid to the shareholders during the year.
+The dividends were approved on Annual General Meeting held on 5th April 2021 and were paid to the shareholders during 2021.